-Contact Shelley Todd at (269) 783-2148 or stodd@swmich.edu.
+Contact Shelley Todd at 269-783-2148 or stodd@swmich.edu.

-To earn this degree, students must have an overall GPA of 2.0, fulfill the course requirements of the program listed below, and complete a minimum of 60 credit hours.
-Additionally, each General Education course must be completed with a minimum grade of "C." Courses marked with an asterisk may be substituted for different courses with approval.
-Talk to an advisor for specific details.
+To earn this degree, students must have an overall GPA of 2.0 or higher, complete a minimum of 60 credit hours, and fulfill the course requirements of the program listed below.
+Students are permitted to complete a higher-level math course than shown below.
+Each prerequisite course, HEED, and MEDA course must be completed with a grade of "C" or better.